 This is achieved by offering a strong, challenging biomedical sciences curriculum in the environment of a health science center.
 The average time to complete the program is twelve months (mid-May through mid-May).
 Students are only admitted in the summer semester.

-Admissions Requirements for M.S.
-Degree Plan for Medical Sciences:
+Admissions Requirements for Medical Science

 We have a holistic admissions process and consider additional factors such as recommendation letters, career goals, and volunteer/clinical experience in addition to academic performance and graduate admission test scores.